 Our recent Gulf Coast Road Trip that wound through coastal towns in Alabama, Mississippi, Louisiana, and Florida presented us with more unique local foods and experiences than we ever expected.
 We ate sea-to-table oysters in Gulf Shores, moon pies and neon pink hot dogs in Mobile, and boudin balls in Lafayette, to name just a few.
 And as we headed back to our home state of Florida, the landscape - and the food - started to change.
 By the time we hit Tallahassee, the state capital of Florida, we still had oysters and others fruits of the sea, but the food scene turned more eclectic and international.
 That makes sense given that Tally is home to two of the state's largest universities - Florida State and Florida A&M - and is the youngest city in the Sunshine State.

 We couldn't have been more pleasantly surprised - sorry, we meant blown away - by the unique places to eat in Tallahassee - from hole-in-the-wall local joints to elegant and upscale eateries.
 The choices were funky, artsy, organic, and locally-sourced.
 And that's just breakfast.
-The dining scene is overwhelming in the tastiest way, so if you love good food and are planning a trip to Florida, you owe it to yourself to check out these 10 innovative and unique eateries in Tallahassee.
+The dining scene is overwhelming in the tastiest way, and we’d include Tallahassee in our growing list of top food destinations in America.
+So if you love good food and are planning a trip to Florida, you owe it to yourself to check out these 10 innovative and unique eateries in Tallahassee.